vicjuhl/reinf/A2/Atari-DQN/README.md

-To reproduce the reported results, please run
+To reproduce the reported results, please run (but expect 15-200h run time, depending on hardware)

   bash run_more.sh